-Lindsey A. Freeman’s book This Atom Bomb in Me (Stanford University Press, 2019) presents a compelling insight into American nuclear culture, through a sociological interrogation of the ‘atomic cosmopolitanism’ immanent to the city of Oak Ridge, Tennessee.
-At the same time, this narrative is also a thoughtful exploration of the author’s personal history, organized in the form of personalized ethnographic vignettes, which flow seamlessly between different spaces and time frames.
-In this way, Freeman’s historicization and politicization of her Appalachian childhood successfully highlights the contradictions and negotiations associated with the atomic culture associated with Oak Ridge.
+Lindsey A. Freeman’s This Atom Bomb in Me (Stanford University Press, 2019) is a compelling insight into American nuclear culture, and an account of growing up within the ‘atomic cosmopolitanism’ of Oak Ridge, Tennessee.
+An exploration of the author’s personal history, it is organized as a series of ethnographic vignettes which flow seamlessly between different spaces and time frames.

 The following is an excerpt, published by permission.